 There are no shortage of Rock n’ Roll Landmarks in Los Angeles.
 I mean, can you think of a more rock ’n roll city than Los Angeles?
 Whilst London may have a longer heritage, and no shortage of New York Songs, it is LA that really encapsulates the success and excess of rock & roll.

 Where else can you find such a rich vein of history and infamy than Los Angeles?
-From the Riot House to the Whiskey on Sunset, from Venice Beach to Laurel Canyon the myths and legends of rock and roll flow through the city like a drug through the vein.
+From the Riot House to the Whisky on Sunset, from Venice Beach to Laurel Canyon the myths and legends of rock and roll flow through the city like a drug through the vein.